-Nominations for the 2025 UOSU By-Election will open on September 3, 2025!
+Campaigning for the 2025 UOSU By-Election is happening now!
 By-elections are held to fill vacancies on the UOSU Board of Directors and Executive Committee, and student representatives on the uOttawa Board of Governors and Senate.

 Can I run for more than one position?